NKAmapper/nvdb2osm/README.md

 * Road object ways currently have duplicate nodes at some intersections.
 Duplicates may be discovered and fixed automatically with the JOSM validator.
 * NVDB contains mistakes.
 You may report mistakes at [Fiksvegdata](https://fiksvegdata.opentns.org/).
 Rapid response.

+### Changelog

+* 1.0: Code converted to Python 3.
+NVDB api now supports tunnels and bridges for segments.

 ### References

 * [vegkart.no v3](http://vegkart.no) - Statens Vegvesen: vegkart.no (new v3 version).